The number of cycles in a random permutation and the number of segregating sites jointly converge to the Brownian sheet

 \begin{theorem}[Functional CLT for the number of cycles] As $n\to\infty$ we have weak convergence of processes

-on the space $D_2$ in the S-topology, where $\mathscr B$ is a one-dimensional Brownian sheet on the unit square. \end{theorem} The definition of the space $D_q$, $q\in\mathbb N,$ and the S-topology is reviewed in Section~\ref{sec:multiparameter_processes}.
+on the space $D_2$ in the S-topology, where $\mathscr B$ is a one-dimensional Brownian sheet on the unit square. \end{theorem} \begin{remark} Theorem~\ref{thm:functionalclt_number_of_cycles} holds true both in the natural coupling and in the temporal coupling.
+To the best of our knowledge, the previous results on the asymptotic behaviour of $K(n, t)$ that we reviewed earlier all correspond to the temporal coupling in our setting. \end{remark} The definition of the space $D_q$, $q\in\mathbb N,$ and the S-topology is reviewed in section~\ref{sec:multiparameter_processes}.
 We now turn to the second model, the number of segregating sites.

-\subsubsection{Number of segregating sites}
+\subsection{Number of segregating sites}

-In large neutral populations of haploid individuals the genealogy of a sample of $n$ individuals is often modeled by Kingman's $n$-coalescent, and there are rigorous mathematical results justifying this approximation.
+In large neutral populations of haploid individuals the genealogy of a sample of $n$ individuals is often modeled by the $n$-coalescent $\Pi_n$.
 A verbal description of this stochastic process is as follows.
-Picture the individuals in the sample labeled $1, \ldots, n$, with a line of descent emanating from each individual and growing at unit speed.
+Picture the individuals in the sample labeled $1, \ldots, n$ with a line of descent emanating from each individual and growing at unit speed.
 At rate one any pair of individuals merges, i.e.~their lines of descent merge into a single line representing the most recent common ancestor of this pair.
 After the first merger the process continues with $n-1$ lines of descent following the same dynamics as before.
-It is clear from this description that the genealogy of a sample of $n$ individuals may be represented as a (random) rooted tree with $n$ leafs labeled $1, \ldots, n.$ For a formal definition of Kingman's coalescent see section~\ref{sec:background}.
+It is clear from this description that the genealogy of a sample of $n$ individuals may be represented as a (random) rooted tree with $n$ leafs labeled $1, \ldots, n.$ Let us now turn to a more formal definition of the $n$-coalescent.